← Back

 My favorite parts of the album were the most abrasive, sparse, punchy synth breaks (for example, 2:47 to 3:36 of "Fruitcake and Cookies" is my favorite part of the album).
 I felt like I had been looking for such satisfying sounds my whole life, and I've yet to hear another artist replicate it even closely.
 Contrasted with the soft, melodic vocals, it strikes a balance unlike anything I've heard before.
 My mood while listening can best be described as pensive, introspective, calm, and analytical, but I wouldn't actually listen to it to focus on something or get well-structured thoughts going, since I'd just focus on the hypnotic buzzes and glitches in my ears instead.

 Looking at YouTube comments for individual tracks, it looks like people really love the shoegaze breakdowns (like the latter halves of "Fruitcake and Cookies" and "To All the Dancers.")
-To be honest, these parts consistently underwhelm me and I usually end up skipping them.
-This album is weakest in the parts that drag on - long, droning guitar segments and unprogressive synths are this album's hamartia, but I'll admit it helps balance out the chaos and energy the rest of the album keeps up.
+To be honest, these parts consistently underwhelm me and end up skipping them 40% of the time.
+This album is weakest in the parts that drag on - long, droning guitar segments and unprogressive synths are this album's hamartia, but I'll admit they help balance out the chaos and energy the rest of the album keeps up, and they can be a great time for me to turn down my focus and feel immersed.
 Overall, this is one of the most unique and unreplicable albums I've ever heard, and it carries some of the best sonics I've ever encountered.

 Favorite tracks: Tekka; Dsco; Fruitcake and Cookies; Pro: Lov: Ad; Dedicated; Chocolate Matter; To All the Dancers of the World, a Round Form of Fantasy